we are each other’s harvest: we are each other’s business: we are each other’s magnitude & bond.

 - We Are Each Other’s: Interfaith Leadership 101

 This curriculum includes a comprehensive introductory overview of interfaith leadership.
-Topics will include the vision, knowledgebase, and skillsets of interfaith leadership alongside personal reflection opportunities.
-The curriculum will consist of videos, readings, and interactive assignments designed for customizable use in a variety of educational settings.
-Further information on this curriculum is available here.
-It will be released on LRNG in September 2020.
+Ideal for participants who are ready to start their journey toward interfaith leadership in earnest, this track covers the vision, knowledgebase, and skillsets of interfaith leadership, alongside personal reflection opportunities.
+The curriculum consists of videos, readings, and interactive assignments for customizable use in a variety of educational settings.

 - We Are Each Other’s: Interfaith Cooperation & Civil Rights